ragul-e/Super-Hero-App/README.md

-superhero web application is developed by using html, css, javascript superhero API(UNIQUE TOKEN BY FACEBOOK)
+superhero web application is developed by using html, css, javascript and superheroAPI (UNIQUE TOKEN BY FACEBOOK)

 assest :)
 images and fonts used.